 South Health District’s HIV Clinic treats any HIV positive client over age 12, including those who have a CDC-defined AIDS diagnosis.
 Supportive services for clients such as hospice care, emergency financial assistance, food and food vouchers, housing assistance, support groups, etc. are available by referral with various community providers/partners.

-Every county health department provides HIV testing daily; however, appointments may be needed.
+Every county health department provides no cost HIV testing daily; however, appointments may be needed.
 Call your local health department for more information.